 Robert Jones, Class of 1945

-Another Grantonian whose great athletic achievements have been overshadowed by life accomplishments is Robert E. Jones.
+Robert E. Jones is another Grantonian whose great athletic achievements have been overshadowed by life accomplishments.
 Jones is a current U.S.District Court Judge, former professor of law, president of Oregon Trial Lawyers Assn. and still a motivational speaker at Grant athletic events.
 A four-year varsity letterman, he played on three PIL golf championship teams and in the same year won the individual state championship.
 After graduation, Jones served in the US Navy during WWII, graduated from the University of Hawaii and went on to Northwestern School of Law at Lewis & Clark College.
 He served in the Oregon House of Representatives and was on the Oregon Supreme Court.
 In a landmark case he upheld the Oregon Assisted Suicide Law against a federal challenge.
 He lives in Portland.

 Dan Weiden, Class of 1963